"Adrian" fashion show, Atlanta, GA 1979

 Since a young child, I've had a fascination with creating things.
 At age 5, I began to hand sew my dolls' clothes, age 8 a swimsuit for myself, and at age 12 I won a Singer sewing contest.
 For 10 more years, I continued to develop my creative talent and earned a degree in fashion design at the Art Institute.
 It was then after my very first job interview where I began my career as a designer and patternmaker in the intimate apparel industry in Atlanta.

 By age 25 and with a lot of ambition and even more creative energy, I had decided to start my own business.
 My niche would be a high end dance and activewear apparel manufacturing enterprise with national wholesale distribution.
-Under the label Leotardo da Vinci, the 80's and early 90's was a great period of time for a designer with a dance background and pride in Made in America.
-I rode that wave, making bodywear for aerobics and dance,in an 8,000 sq ft factory, distribution, offices, and store in Perkasie.
+Under the label Leotardo da Vinci, the period between the 80's and early 90's was perfect timing for a designer with a dance background and pride in Made in America.
+I rode that wave, making bodywear for aerobics and dance,in an 8,000 sq ft factory, distribution, offices, and store in Perkasie PA.
 In addition, I created custom designs for numerous celebrities including the Philadelphia Eagles Cheerleaders, Jane Fonda, Cyd Charisse, Cher and Prince.
 However, when it became clear that I could no longer compete with off shore manufacturing prices and my volume began to decline, I turned the page to a new chapter.
 Costuming for stage.

-One day I got a call from a frantic director at PA Playhouse who said Cabaret is opening in 2 weeks and the costume designer just quit.
-So, with that little nudge, I shifted into a very satisfying role as a costume designer for theatre and dance.
 I was rejuvenated by the opportunity, and eager to learn all I could about this work.
-Creating and collaborating with the other designers and talented folks involved in the production was always the best part.
-Some of the theatres were, Bucks County Playhouse, Shawnee Playhouse, Surflight Theatre, and Civic of Allentown.
+Creating and collaborating with the other designers and talented folks involved in the productions was always the best part.
+Some of the theatres were Bucks County Playhouse, Shawnee Playhouse, Surflight Theatre on LBI, and Civic Theatre of Allentown.

 My costume work continued on a free lance basis even after my son was born.
 I enjoyed working with Crayola on several high profile projects, as well as making hundreds of dance solo costumes, and designing for commercial costume catalog companies.